seedcode/seedcode-starter/README.md

 Now navigate to kiln, click your profile and add the ssh key.
 Read more here: http://help.fogcreek.com/8153/using-kiln-with-ssh

-Once you have your ssh key set up for Kiln add the repo to SourceTree and pull the project.
+Once you have your ssh key set up for Kiln add the repo to SourceTree and pull the project:

 Click "New Repository"